DanteASC4/toomanycharts/IAMTHEDUCK.md

+# What is this file?

+This is kind of a mish-mash of my thoughts process and progress on things, mainly for myself because I work on this lib / tool primarily in odd bits of time I have which means it's a bit spontaneous, so it helps with remembering what I've been doing and why.
+It's also kind of a rubber-duck place as well for deciding on things.

+Since this is more of a passion project I thought it'd be fun to have here where anyone could see.

 # 7/18/2025

 Just realized I'm not really using min/max at all lol.
 I guess for now that's ok, I think incorporating those wouldn't be impossible but would be annoying to calc like a proportional automatic min or max based on given width/height.